Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Cache Performance Simulations

-\revtwo{}{{\bf Results for representative videos:}} Figure~\ref{fig:staticBW-categories} shows a baseline comparison of the tile object hit rates for the \revrev{different videos (in which we have used $f_{\psi} = f_n = 1$ together with the measured standard deviations for each category) while tracing the actual head movements of each client.}{representative videos, using the 10 second values from Table~\ref{tab:variations} and $f_{\psi} = f_n = 1$.} This figure clearly \revrev{shows that the hit rates quickly goes up for all video categories, but that}{illustrates that better cache performance is achieved with the} {\em static}, {\em rides} and {\em moving} \revrev{consistently outperform the {\em explore} category.}{videos compared to with the {\em explore} video.} This observation is not surprising given the results reported in previous sections, and is \revrev{consistent also for other network traces and scaling factors of the uncertainties, but simply quantifies these advantages.}{also consistently seen with other distribution and parameter settings.} For example, with four prior clients (i.e., $N=4$), the object hit \revrev{rates for the first three categories are 0.75-0.80 and for {\em explore}}{rate for the {\em static}, {\em rides}, and {\em moving} videos ranges between 0.75-0.80, while for the {\em explore} video} it is only 0.64. \revrev{While these differences at the righ-hand-side of the graph may appear small at first, when interpreting these numbers, it is important to note that the bandwidth savings may be substantial, as these are determined by the miss rates.
-For example, referring back to the $N=4$ cases, we note that the ratios in bandwidth costs would differ by 80\% ($0.36/0.20=1.8$) between {\em explore} and {\em static} video.}{These differences would have a large impact on bandwidth requirements.
-Note for example that with $N = 4$, the object miss rate for {\em explore} is 80\% higher (a factor of 0.36/0.20) than for the {\em static} video.} In the reminder of this section we present results only for the two extreme cases of {\em static} and {\em explore} videos, but note that the results for {\em rides} and {\em moving} are relatively similar to those of {\em static}.
+{\bf Results for representative videos:} Figure~\ref{fig:staticBW-categories} shows a baseline comparison of the tile object hit rates for the representative videos, using the 10 second values from Table~\ref{tab:variations} and $f_{\psi} = f_n = 1$.
+This figure clearly \revrev{shows that the hit rates quickly goes up for all video categories, but that}{illustrates that better cache performance is achieved with the} {\em static}, {\em rides} and {\em moving} \revrev{consistently outperform the {\em explore} category.}{videos compared to with the {\em explore} video.} This observation is not surprising given the results reported in previous sections, and is \revrev{consistent also for other network traces and scaling factors of the uncertainties, but simply quantifies these advantages.}{also consistently seen with other distribution and parameter settings.} For example, with four prior clients (i.e., $N=4$), the object hit \revrev{rates for the first three categories are 0.75-0.80 and for {\em explore}}{rate for the {\em static}, {\em rides}, and {\em moving} videos ranges between 0.75-0.80, while for the {\em explore} video} it is only 0.64. \revAA{}{Higher hit rates can be directly translated into reduced loads on origin servers and the shorter round-trip-times to caches (than origin servers) can be translated into improved streaming performance for clients.} \revAA{Note also that these differences can have a large impact on bandwidth requirements and cache write costs, for example, as}{However, these differences can also have a large impact on bandwidth requirements and cache write costs; both proportional to the miss rate.
+For example, for $N$ = 4,} the object miss rate for {\em explore} is 80\% higher (a factor of 0.36/0.20) than for the {\em static} video.
+In the reminder of this section we present results only for the two extreme cases of {\em static} and {\em explore} videos, but note that the results for {\em rides} and {\em moving} are relatively similar to those of {\em static}.